 In this country, foie gras is produced exclusively from Moulard ducks.
 The offspring of a male Muscovy and a female Pekin duck, Moulards offer many physiological and temperamental advantages that make them ideal for producing foie, and I believe an understanding of the breed can help clear up a lot of misconceptions.

 Muscovies are an incredibly hardy species.
-Though native to the tropical regions of South America, they are nevertheless able to adapt to temperate climates, and are even comfortable living in sub-zero conditions.
-As such, they are non-migratory.
-This is important, because it means that unlike migratory species, they don't ever have the need to gorge themselves to put on extra fat to carry them through long periods with no food.
-They are an aggressive species; Males attack each other with their bills and sharp claws on their feet.
+Though native to the tropical regions of South America, they are nevertheless able to adapt to temperate climates, and are even comfortable living in subzero conditions.
+As such, they are nonmigratory.
+This is important, because it means that, unlike migratory species, they don't ever have the need to gorge themselves to put on extra fat that will carry them through long periods with no food.
+They are also an aggressive species; males attack each other with their bills and sharp claws on their feet.
 Despite this, they are prized for their well-flavored, lean meat.
 Their robust nature and tolerance of many climates make them quite easy to farm.

-Pekin ducks (also known as Long Island ducks) on the other hand were originally bred in China from wild mallards, and thus have many of the characteristics of that migratory species.
-They are relatively petite birds who are quite gregarious.
+Pekin ducks (also known as Long Island ducks), on the other hand, were originally bred in China from wild mallards, and thus have many of the characteristics of that migratory species.
+They are relatively petite birds that are quite gregarious.
 They enjoy hanging out in groups and will naturally stand together in very tight quarters, whether or not they have the space to roam around.
 Years of breeding have shrunk their wings and increased their breast size.
-Because of their plump stature, they can't jump much higher than your average womp-rat, and thus no longer migrate (which isn't to say they wouldn't waddle south for the winter, given the opportunity), but their inner organs and basic metabolism are still that of a migratory waterfowl.
+Because of their plump stature, they can't jump much higher than your average womp rat and thus no longer migrate (which isn't to say they wouldn't waddle south for the winter, given the opportunity), but their inner organs and basic metabolism are still those of a migratory waterfowl.

 When you cross a male Muscovy with a female Pekin, you get a Moulard, a hybrid that combines the more desirable behavioral features of the two species.
-First off, it's larger and more robust than either a Muscovy or Pekin, much in the way that a mule is bigger and stronger than either the horse or donkey it was bred from (Moulards are also sterile, like mules, and are often referred to as "mule ducks").
+First off, it's larger and more robust than either a Muscovy or a Pekin, much in the way that a mule is bigger and stronger than either the horse or the donkey it was bred from.
+(Moulards are also sterile, like mules, and are often referred to as "mule ducks.")
 Like Pekins, they don't fly and are relatively gregarious, making group living and containment quite simple for farmers, and non-stressful and safe for the ducks.
-Their most important feature, however—and this is important—is that like Muscovies, they don't have the urge to migrate, but like Pekins, they retain all of the interior anatomy necessary for the gorging that migration requires.
+Their most important feature, however—and this is important—is that, like Muscovies, they don't have the urge to migrate, but, like Pekins, they retain all of the interior anatomy necessary for the gorging that migration requires.

 This is the real key to the safe and ethical production of foie gras.

-Granted, the production of foie gras requires feeding a duck far more than it would naturally consume (though if you are to believe Dan Barber's fantastic TED talk, there are wild geese who would feed themselves to almost the same degree), but this is true of all farm animals.
-Cows, pigs, chickens, they all get far fatter from the rich feeds we give them than they'd ever get if left to their own devices.
+Granted, the production of foie gras requires feeding a duck far more than it would naturally consume (though, if you believe Dan Barber's fantastic TED talk, there are wild geese who would feed themselves to almost the same degree), but this is true of all farm animals.
+Cows, pigs, chickens—they all get far fatter from the rich feeds we give them than they'd ever get if left to their own devices.
 Does that make it cruel?
 I'd say no. As long as the animal shows no sign of stress or discomfort—and the ducks we saw today certainly did not—then what harm is a few extra pounds?

 What about the act of feeding?
 Surely the duck feels discomfort when a tube is slid down its throat?

 Incredible, right?
-And that, folks, is the reason why ducks don't struggle when a feeding tube deposits food in its throat.
+And that, folks, is the reason why a duck doesn't struggle when a feeding tube deposits food in its throat.
 Its body is built for exactly the same type of stress in the wild.

 Because of this, their esophagi are custom-built for stretching.
-I had Bob send a few of them to the office where I tied off one end and filled it up, water-balloon style in order to see exactly how much a duck can hold in its crop.
+I had Bob send a few of them to the office, where I tied off one end on each and filled it up, water balloon–style, in order to see exactly how much a duck can hold in its crop.
 The four we tested stretched out to a little over a quart of liquid apiece, or around 950 grams—far more than the 80 grams of meal they were fed at each serving.

-Surely they'd have difficulty breathing with a tube down their throat though, right?
+Surely they have difficulty breathing with a tube down their throat though, right?
 Not so fast.
-Humans have a single passageway leading from their mouth down into their neck.
+Humans have a single passageway leading from their mouths down into their necks.
 From there, it divides into the esophagus, which leads to the stomach, and the trachea, which leads to the lungs.
 Separating these two passages is a little flap of muscle called the epiglottis.
 Try to force something past the epiglottis, and you trigger a gag reaction.
 It's intended to make sure that the wrong things don't end up in your stomach.

 Ducks, on the other hand, have completely independent tracheas and esophagi.
 Their esophagus goes straight from the mouth to the crop, while the trachea runs from the lungs and out the end of the tongue.
 That's right: Ducks breathe through their tongues.
-The cartilage that surrounds their trachea (called the tracheal ring) is also a complete circle, as opposed to ours, which is C-shaped, making their trachea much sturdier and less prone to collapse.
-What this means is that you can place a feeding tube in a ducks throat, and it can sit there indefinitely, neither gagging, nor suffocating.
+The cartilage that surrounds their trachea (called the tracheal ring) is also a complete circle, as opposed to ours, which is C-shaped.
+That makes their tracheas much sturdier and less prone to collapse.
+What this means is that you can place a feeding tube in a duck's throat, and the duck can sit there indefinitely, neither gagging nor suffocating.

 In large part, it's because foie gras is an easy target.
 There are only three foie farms in the country, and none of them have the money or government clout to defend themselves the way that the chicken or beef industry does.
 It's a food product that is marketed directly at the affluent, and the rich are always an easy target.
 As an occasional delicacy, it's also a food that's relatively easy for most people to give up.